-In the Great Rate program, the interest rate as of April 17, 2009 is 5.55%.
+In the Great Rate program, the interest rate as of April 1, 2010 is 4.98%.
 Income limits vary by county and by household size.
-The lowest household income rates, which occur in the rural non-metro counties, are \$54,500 for a household of one or two persons and \$62,675 for a household of three or more persons.
+The lowest household income rates, which occur in the rural nonmetro counties, are \$54,500 for a household of one or two persons and \$62,675 for a household of three or more persons.
 The highest household income rates occur in Nashville MSA counties and are \$64,900 for households of one or two persons, and \$74,635 for households of three or more persons.
 Acquisition cost limits are \$200,160 for all counties except those in the Nashville MSA, where the limit is \$226,100.
 Income and acquisition cost limits are subject to change.
 In addition, homebuyer education is not required for this program.

-The newest program, Great Save, is a temporary loan product designed for low- and moderateincome borrowers who currently have an adjustable rate mortgage loan on their principal residence that was made after December 31, 2001, and before January 1, 2008, that, as determined by THDA, would be reasonably likely to cause a financial hardship to the borrower if not refinanced ("Qualified Adjustable Rate Mortgage Loan").
+The newest program, Great Save, is a temporary loan product designed for low- and moderate-income borrowers who currently have an adjustable rate mortgage loan on their principal residence that was made after December 31, 2001, and before January 1, 2008, that, as determined by THDA, would be reasonably likely to cause a financial hardship to the borrower if not refinanced ("Qualified Adjustable Rate Mortgage Loan").
+This temporary loan product will end December 31, 2010.
 A financial hardship must be established by demonstrating that any one of the following criteria is met at the time of application for and closing of a Great Save loan:

-• The payment to income ratio based on the current payment for the Qualified Adjustable Rate Mortgage Loan or based on the payment following the next anticipated rate adjustment will be greater than 31% of current credit qualifying income; or

-• The payment to income ratio based on the lifetime capped interest rate (fully indexed) of the Qualified Adjustable Rate Mortgage Loan will be greater than 35% of current credit qualifying income; or

-• The lifetime capped interest rate for the Qualified Adjustable Rate Mortgage Loan exceeds the Great Save interest rate offered by THDA by more than 2%; or

-• The Qualified Adjustable Rate Mortgage Loan includes a prepayment penalty of \$1,000.00 or greater; or

-• An involuntary reduction of household income of at least 5% monthly or increased expenditures due to death, permanent disability, serious illness or injury of the borrower or co-borrower has occurred since the origination of the Qualified Adjustable Rate Mortgage Loan.
+- The payment to income ratio based on the current payment for the Qualified Adjustable Rate Mortgage Loan or based on the payment following the next anticipated rate adjustment will be greater than 31% of current credit qualifying income; or - The payment to income ratio based on the lifetime capped interest rate (fully indexed) of the Qualified Adjustable Rate Mortgage Loan will be greater than 35% of current credit qualifying income; or - The lifetime capped interest rate for the Qualified Adjustable Rate Mortgage Loan exceeds the Great Save interest rate offered by THDA by more than 2%; or - The Qualified Adjustable Rate Mortgage Loan includes a prepayment penalty of approximately \$1,000 or greater; or - An involuntary reduction of household income of at least 5% monthly or increased expenditures due to death, permanent disability, serious illness or injury of the borrower or co-borrower has occurred since the origination of the Qualified Adjustable Rate Mortgage Loan.

-The interest rate for this program, as of April 17, 2009 is 5.55%.
+The interest rate for this program, as of April 1, 2010 is 4.98%.
 To help the new home buyer avoid delinquent payments or foreclosure, homebuyer education or counseling is required.
 The income and acquisition cost limits of the Great Rate program apply to Great Save also.

-Great Advantage offers a 2% down payment and closing cost assistance on FHA and VA loans to qualified buyers.
-The interest rate for this program, as of April 17, 2009 is 5.85%.
+Great Advantage offers a 2% down payment and closing cost assistance on FHA, VA, and USDA/RD loans to qualified buyers.
+The interest rate for this program, as of April 1, 2010 is 5.28%.
 To help the new home buyer avoid delinquent payments or foreclosure, homebuyer education or counseling is required.
 The income and acquisition cost limits of the Great Rate program apply to Great Advantage also.

-Great Start offers a 4% down payment and closing cost assistance on FHA and VA loans to qualified buyers.
-The interest rate for this program, as of April 17, 2009 is 6.15%.
+Great Start offers a 4% down payment and closing cost assistance on FHA, VA, and USDA/RD loans to qualified buyers.
+The interest rate for this program, as of April 1, 2010 is 5.58%.
 To help the new home buyer avoid delinquent payments or foreclosure, homebuyer education or counseling is required.
 The income and acquisition cost limits of the Great Rate program apply to Great Start program also.